 Hydrocortisone is a corticosteroid combined with an anesthetic to reduce pain.
 It alleviates itchiness and edema.
 You can apply it immediately to your mosquito bite as a cream or ointment.

 Aloe vera is a type of succulent plant.
 Salicylic acid, found in the gel of its leaves, soothes itching and pain.
 You can apply aloe gel immediately to the bite of a mosquito.

 Chamomile tea is made from dried chamomile flowers.
-Terpenoids and flavonoids, which are natural compounds with antioxidant and antihistamine properties, are found in dried chamomile flowers.
+Terpenoids and flavonoids are natural compounds with antioxidant and antihistamine properties found in dried chamomile flowers.

 Oatmeal includes gluten, which can help relieve itching from mosquito bites.
 To treat mosquito bites, the best approach to use oatmeal is to grind it into a fine powder (colloidal oatmeal) in a food processor or blender.
 Mix the oatmeal powder and warm water to make a thick, sticky paste.
 Apply enough oatmeal paste to your mosquito bites to cover them completely.
 Wipe away the paste with a clean towel after at least 10 minutes.